nrwl/nx/docs/shared/modernize-jest.md

 └── tsconfig.json
 ```

 Depending on the project you are creating, Nx can support other test runners in addition to Jest.
-You can configure the test runner you use by passing `--unit-test-runner=jest` when crating applications or libraries.
+You can configure the test runner you use by passing `--unit-test-runner=jest` when creating applications or libraries.

 ### Running Tests